Adeyera16/monty/README.md

 This is a project called LIFO FIFO

+Monty Interpreter in C
+Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
+It relies on a unique stack, with specific instructions to manipulate it.
+The goal of this project was to create an interpreter for Monty ByteCodes files in C language.

 Requirements

 General

 Allowed editors: vi, vim, emacs
 All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=c89 All your files should end with a new line